Disgaea 6: Defiance of Destiny: Story

 Using his accusation of Ivar as a ruse, Zed and Bieko reveal the true culprit behind the latter's change to a God of Destruction: Cerberus.
 Cerberus is revealed to be an ancient 'Super Sage' named Misual, who developed Super Reincarnation in an attempt to change fate, and prevent the death of his love interest Releiza, the Legendary Witch.
 When Zed attempted to kill the God of Destruction, Releiza spoke to him in a vision, instructing him on how to defeat The God Of Destruction without killing Bieko.

-Misual developed the ability to create Gods of Destruction under the sponsorship of Ivar, who claims he was told it was simply science, and he'd have the chance to fight something incredibly strong; Cerberus instead sought, in a sense of nihlistic despair, to create a being capable of destroying the universe.
+Misual developed the ability to create Gods of Destruction under the sponsorship of Ivar, who claims he was told it was simply science, and he'd have the chance to fight something incredibly strong; Cerberus instead sought, in a sense of nihilistic despair, to create a being capable of destroying the universe.
 Ivar subsequently apologizes for his role in the disaster, and joins the party.
 As they fight towards Cerberus through Ivar's palace, Zed's body beings to crumble under the sheer weight of his power and his repeated Super Reincarnations.
 During the struggle, Cerberus kidnaps Bieko, escaping to another world.

 In pursuit, Zed and company arrive at a brand new world, being delayed from catching up to Cerberus by a variety of foes they've fought before, led by Naïve.
 Each of the party reconciles with their former foes, and Zed follows Cerberus back to his and Bieko's home Netherworld.

 Cerberus locates and returns his brain to his original body, Misual, and once again turns Bieko into a God of Destruction, and the party seemingly crumbles under her sheer power.
 However, Bieko resists the control Misual has placed over her, breaking free of her form and declaring she'll fight alongside Zed and his friends.
 Misual flees once more, and Zed follows once more, despite his party members warning him his body cannot take much more strain.